On Watchfulness and Holiness

 The best starting point in the entire Philokalia.

 If you read one text from this collection, read this one.
-Hesychios' treatise on watchfulness is the Philokalia's clearest, most practical, most concentrated teaching on the foundational skill that everything else depends on: the practice of paying attention to your own inner life.
+Hesychios's treatise on watchfulness is the Philokalia's clearest, most practical, most concentrated teaching on the foundational skill that everything else depends on: the practice of paying attention to your own inner life.

-Everyone.
+Who it's for: Everyone.
 Beginners will find the practical foundation they need.
 Advanced practitioners will find depths they missed on earlier readings.
 The text rewards rereading more than almost any other work in the collection.